 I could be described in a number of ways.
-The Arts Council England would label me a ‘metrocultural’ (an urbanite interested in a very wide cultural spectrum).
+According to one customer segmentation scheme, I am a ‘Metrocultural’ (a prosperous, liberal, urbanites interested in a very wide cultural spectrum).
 Based on my CV, you might describe me as a management consultant and corporate lawyer turned arts leader.
-My childhood friends might describe me as an adventurer and itinerate traveller; I would describe myself as a budding thought leader and aspirant writer and public speaker.
+My childhood friends might describe me as an adventurer and itinerate traveller.
+From time to time I describe myself as a budding thought leader and aspirant writer and public speaker.
 However, I might be best described by my ceaseless hunt for the answer to the questions: Why does culture matter?
 How can we more fully express ourselves through culture?
 How can we use culture to create a better society?

 My bio: I recently started a new phase of my career in arts: I have joined Arts Council England (ACE) as the first Director of Arts Technology and Innovation.
 In this role, I will support the cultural sector in adopting new technologies in order to produce new types of artistic content and the extend the reach of existing art forms.
 I hope to build on the work I did at the Department for Digital, Media, Culture and Sport (DCMS) in 2017, under the leadership of Matthew Hancock MP, which resulted in the Culture is Digital policy paper.
 I also sit on the board of trustees of National Gallery.
 I am Chair of ICOM UK and and The Bomb Factory Art Foundation.
 I am also a Senior Associate at AEA Consulting and act as an Art World Professional Advisor for Christie’s Education.
 I hold degrees in Public Policy (Brown University), Law (Georgetown University) and Art History (Christie’s Education/University of Glasgow).
 I was formerly Director, Museums and Cultural Programmes at University College London (UCL).

 For speaking engagements and consulting services, please contact me at email@example.com